JonathanCristovao/JonathanCristovao/README.md

 ### Hi there 👋,  my name is Jonathan.

-- 🕵️‍♂️ I'm currently working with search in technologie & innovation
-- 🌱 I'm currently learning new technologies with use of IA in computer systems and, data science.
+🕵️‍♂️ I'm currently immersed in technology and innovation, focusing on new technologies.
+Furthermore,  I'm diving into the exciting realm of AI, DevOps, and data science, looking forward to exploring new technologies and their applications on this journey of continuous learning and discovery.

 <div align="center">
   <a href="https://github.com/JonathanCristovao">